telliott99/MyJava/libraries.rst

     Hello StdOut World
     >

-The "flag" -cp tells to place the ``stdlib.jar`` in the current directory (that's the ".") on the classpath.
+The "flag" -cp places the ``stdlib.jar`` in the current directory (that's the ".") on the classpath.

 It's a pain to type this every time.
 One solution is to use an alias.
 I checked to make sure that the command ``c`` by itself doesn't do anything on the command line.
-A check of ``r`` shows that it does, but I can live without that for now (it runs the statistical software R).
+A check of ``r`` shows that it does, but I can live without that for now (it runs the statistical software R, and I'm not so into statistics at the moment).

 .. sourcecode:: bash